a-barletta/a-barletta.github.io/_posts/2023-10-03-Pretty-Privilege-and-the-Pick-Me-Girl.md

 ## Pretty Privilege and the Pick-Me Girl

 ![image](https://images.unsplash.com/photo-1598316560463-0083295ca902?ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&auto=format&fit=crop&w=2944&q=80)
+Pretty privilege is real and it's tearing us apart.

 Pretty privilege is defined as “the idea that people who are viewed as more attractive or “prettier” than others receive more opportunities, attention, and rewards” on [Penn State’s Applied Social Psychology page](https://sites.psu.edu/aspsy/2023/04/06/pretty-privilege/).